 A maximum of two cross-listed courses can be applied to the requirements of the degree program.
-The electives may be any computer science course numbered 5020 or above.
-Up to two of the elective courses could be taken outside computer science if they are pre-approved by the student's advisory committee.
+The electives may be any computer science course numbered 5000 or above.
+Up to two of the elective courses could be taken outside computer science if they are pre-approved by the student's advisor.

 For application information: How To Apply

 For more information please contact the Computer Science Department.